-This is according to literacy experts Phil and Sharon together with Wayne Dutschke, a well-known winemaker and founder of Dutschke Wines in South Australia who is also the author of children’s picture book ‘My Dad has Purple Hands!‘
+This is according to literacy expert Sharon together with Wayne, a winemaker in South Australia who is also the author of children’s picture book.

 They spoke on a recent podcast of The Teachers Toolkit for Literacy about the importance of sharing your own stories, which can expose students to information in a way that’s understandable and more immersive.

 “I thought [writing the book] was a good idea because there’s so many books about the technology of wine-making, visiting the vineyards and picture books of various regions, but I didn’t know of a kids book on wine,” Wayne explained.

 “It allows the children to use their imagination a bit.
 Sure, there’s illustrations in a kids book like this.
 But if you read a book, your interpretation and what you see might be different to what someone else sees.”

 Sharon added: “This is a lovely example that [books] help us to learn more about our world and others.
 And so, when I see someone with purple hands, I’ve got an entry point into talking to them about, ‘oh, are you a winemaker?
 Have you been crushing grapes lately?’”